 Broken tiles and damaged plates find new life as the colorful components of mosaics.
-The hard, durable surface of mosaics make a colorful and practical decoration for a table you can use on your patio, in the garden or by the pool.
-Scour tag sales, flea markets and hardware store sale bins for material to create your mosaics.
+The hard, durable surface of mosaics make a colorful and practical decoration for a table you can use on your patio, in the garden, or by the pool.
+Scour tag sales, flea market and hardware store sale bins for material to create your mosaics.
 Even ugly tile or china provides the raw material for a beautiful mosaic design you'll enjoy on your outdoor table for years to come.

 Things You'll Need

 - Plywood the size of your table top